 US Bank and COVID-19

-When choosing the companies that made it onto our Best Personal Loans of 2020, we specifically set out to provide alternatives for consumers.
-We didn’t just want to feature the companies with the lowest APRs since that’s only one of several relevant features that make a lender standout.
+To choose lenders for our Best Personal Loans of 2020, we specifically set out to provide alternatives for consumers.
+We didn’t want to feature only the companies with the lowest interest rates since that’s only one of several relevant features that make a lender standout.

-The companies that didn’t make our list of top lenders include a variety of different financial institutions as those mentioned above.
+Of course, we had to leave out a lot of quality financial institutions for one reason or another.
 Let’s take a look at some of the companies that almost made it and the reasons why they almost did.

 Marcus by Goldman Sachs